Ignis-8110/Console-TicTacToe/README.md

 # Console-TicTacToe
-A Console-based TicTacToe game
+A Console-based TicTacToe Game

-#current status : not yet finished
+# status : finished
-the board and input handling now works, the future plans is to have the win handler (matching adjacent symbols)
+it still needs some polishing but the mechanics are now working fine.